failmap/failmap/docs/source/topics/gis_and_map_information.md

 ### Running Dutch municipality merge of 2018
-Get the latest dataset from the server, get it to your dev environment
+Get the latest dataset from the server, get it to your dev environment.

+This requires the node package [osmtogeojson](https://github.com/tyrasd/osmtogeojson) which does an awesome job at polygon detection and is being well maintained.
+There is no python alternative.

 ```
 # DEVELOPMENT ONLY: failmap create_dataset -o -> dataset_12mar2018.json